SolCharms/Betelgeuse/README.md

-# Betelgeuse - A Decentralized Exchange of Fractionalizable Derivatives of SPL-Tokens with Rationalized Token-Swap Ratios
+# Betelgeuse - A Decentralized Exchange of Fractionalizable Derivatives of SPL-Tokens using Rationalized Token-Swap Ratios